Right Against Arbitrary Detention in Qatar

 When does it apply?

-- You have been held by police for more than 48 hours without being brought before a prosecutor.
+- You have been held by police for more than 48 hours without being brought before the Public Prosecution.

 - You are in pretrial detention and have not been formally charged.